mendersoftware/mender-docs/01.Getting-started/02.Create-a-test-environment/docs.md

 is asking to be authorized to join the server.
 We will come back to this shortly.

-## Store the Mender gateway certificate in your web browser
+## Open the Mender UI

-For security reasons, the Mender gateway only allows secure connections using TLS.
+For security reasons, the Mender gateway only allows secure connections using TLS, both for communicating with devices and end users.
 Your web browser will communicate directly with the gateway while using the Mender UI and therefore the certificate the gateway is using needs to be trusted by your web browser.

 !!
 Currently Mender uses a default certificate for its gateway.
 This is insecure because anyone can gain access to the private key corresponding to the certificate (it is stored on the gateway and the same for all installations).
 This will shortly be remediated by auto-generating keys as Mender is installed.

-To store the gateway certificate in your web browser, go to [https://localhost:9080/](https://localhost:9080/) and accept the certificate.
+The Mender UI can now be found on [https://localhost:8080/](https://localhost:8080/) - simply open it in your web browser and **accept the certificate**.
 You should see a page similar to the following:

-> Welcome to OpenResty!
-> ...

-## Open the Mender UI

-The Mender UI can now be found on [http://localhost:8081/](http://localhost:8081/) - simply open it in the same web browser.
-You should see a page similar to the following:

 ![Mender UI - initial load](mender_ui_initial.png)

 **Congratulations!** You have the Mender server and a virtual Mender client successfully running!
 Please proceed to [Deploy the first managed update](../Deploy-first-managed-update).

+You can find some steps for maintaining your test environment below.

 ## Stop the Mender services